mesosphere/dcos-docs-site/pages/1.11/installing/production/configuration/examples/index.md

 ```

+## <a name="custom-checks"></a>Custom Checks
-## <a name="custom-checks"></a>DC/OS cluster with one master, an Exhibitor/ZooKeeper managed internally, three private agents, Google DNS, and custom health checks defined for:
+DC/OS cluster with one master, an Exhibitor/ZooKeeper managed internally, three private agents, Google DNS, and custom health checks defined for:

 - A user Marathon instance (`user-marathon-on-marathon`)
 - Local mounts on masters (`master-mounts`)